Britain's Got Talent: Series 11 (2017)

-The eleventh series was aired during 2017, between 15 April to 3 June.
+The eleventh series was aired during 2017, between 15 April and 3 June.
 The final was originally planned for 4 June, but this was moved forward to avoid it clashing with the One Love Manchester benefit concert that day.
 The series had two major changes: the first was the total number of semi-finalist reduced to forty with eight per each semi-final, as it had been prior to the sixth series; the second was the Judges' vote being dropped, with the two semi-finalists with the highest number of public votes moving on into the final.
 In addition, the live episodes were broadcast from Elstree Studios, owing to the closure of the previous site.
 Auditions were held within Salford, Birmingham, London and Blackpool.
 The latter two cities held open auditions in late 2016, along with Peterborough, Cardiff, Edinburgh, Kingston upon Hull, Lincoln, Reading, Manchester and Luton.
 The series was won by pianist Tokio Myers, with magician Issy Simpson coming second, and stand-up comedian Daliso Chaponda placing third.

 Series 12 (2018)

-The twelfth series was aired during 2018, between 14 April to 3 June.
+The twelfth series was aired during 2018, between 14 April and 3 June.
 Following the previous series, the Judges' vote was brought back into the show's format, while the live episodes were aired from Hammersmith Apollo and presented solely by Declan Donnelly.
 Although Anthony McPartlin had stepped down from his TV commitments in March 2018, he still appeared in the series' audition episodes, which had been filmed during January and February that year.
 Auditions were held within Manchester, Blackpool and London.
 Two of these cities held open auditions in 2017, along with a number of locations within the United Kingdom and Ireland (including Edinburgh, Perth, Dundee, Aberdeen, Glasgow, Dublin and Inverness).
 The series was won by stand-up comedian Lost Voice Guy, with comedy singer/pianist Robert White coming second, and singer Donchez Dacres placing third.

 Series 13 (2019)

-The thirteenth series was aired during 2019, between 6 April to 2 June.
+The thirteenth series was aired during 2019, between 6 April and 2 June.
 Following his absence from the previous series' live episodes, Anthony McPartlin made his return to Britain's Got Talent this year.
 Auditions were held across the same cities as before, including London and Manchester.
 This series saw three notable events – the withdrawal of an act from the live semi-finals, despite securing a place through their audition; the surprise return of a participant from a previous series' contest, operating under a veiled alias; and the contest being won by the oldest participant to take part.
 The series was won by singer Colin Thackery, with mentalist Marc Spelmann (under the stage name of "X") coming second, and magician Ben Hart placing third.